 At this point, joint cartilage is almost completely gone, with little space between joint bones which will limit the range of motion possible.
 The ankle joint will be stiff and some instances, completely immobile.
 Lubricating fluids that are normally present to aid movement are now gone or severely reduced.
 This means friction between bones is increased which will damage the bones and articular surfaces further.
 Walking or even simply moving the ankle joint now can cause large amounts of pain and ankle exercises for arthritis may actually be quite painful at this stage, so one must take care.

 What are the symptoms of ankle arthritis?

 The most common symptom of ankle arthritis is pain around the joint, and this is also the chief reason why people seek medical treatment rather than arthritis itself.
 Other symptoms of ankle arthritis can include:

 - Stiffness of the ankle joint

-- Occurrence of bone spurs which give the joint a ?lumpy? appearance
+- The occurrence of bone spurs which give the joint a lumpy appearance

 - Joint deformity